 One billion people suffer thirst and disease because they lack clean water.
-Humanitarian Services builds water and sanitation systems and teaches communities hygiene and system maintenance, empowering them to meet their long-term water needs.
+Humanitarian Services of The Church of Jesus Christ of Latter-day Saints, who operates LDS Charities, builds water and sanitation systems and teaches communities hygiene and system maintenance, empowering them to meet their long-term water needs.

 One hundred percent of every dollar donated is used to help those in need without regard to race, religion, or ethnic origin.